-^{}Timing for removal of units related to RAD conversions may vary and extend beyond the Fiscal Year.
-Addresses for scattered site units planned for demo/dispo have been included in Appendix E to this Plan.
+Timing for removal of units related to RAD conversions may vary and extend beyond the Fiscal Year.
+RAD TOA numbers include those identified for transactions and those not yet identified Addresses for scattered site units planned for demo/dispo have been included in Appendix E to this Plan.

-PHA has submitted applications to HUD to dispose of three (3) administrative building properties that are in excess of its needs due to the construction of the Agency's consolidated headquarters:
+PHA has submitted applications to HUD to dispose of one (1) administrative building properties that is in excess of its needs due to the construction of the Agency's consolidated headquarters: